 Authenticity and Adaptation: Association of Adaptation Studies 2023

 We are pleased to announce that the 2023 Association of Adaptation Studies Conference is taking place at the University of Birmingham.
-Please see below for the call for papers, and check back for more details of the conference as we get closer to the event.

 - University of Birmingham

 - Wednesday 7 June (09:00) - Friday 9 June 2023 (17:00)

 We are please to announce that Kristen Warner, Associate Professor in the Department of Performing and Media Arts at Cornell University will be delivering the conference keynote speech:

 'Plastic, Plastic Everywhere: Locating Cultural Specificity in the Time of Plastic Representation'